vfile/vfile-message/readme.md

 ###### `actual`

-You may use this to specify the actual value that’s being reported.
+You can use this to specify the source value that’s being reported, which is deemed incorrect.

 ###### `expected`

-You may use this to suggest expected values that should be used instead of `actual`.
+You can use this to suggest values that should be used instead of `actual`, one or more values that are deemed as acceptable.

 ###### `file`